 Here we are going to talk about people who changed the world for the better.
 Who do you consider the most inspirational person of all time?
 Martin Luther King Jr.?
 Nelson Mandela?
 There have been many great historical figures that have shaped the world down the ages, and it would be very difficult (if not impossible) to pick those whose impact on the happenings in the world was greatest.
 Yet, we gave it a try and compiled this post with some of the most inspirational people of all time.
 Some of them are famous, some of them are rather unknown, but all of them have one thing in common – they changed the world.

-From Charles Darwin to Dalai Lama, here are historical figures that changed the world:-
+From Charles Darwin to Dalai Lama, here are 11 people that changed the world for better:-

 11. Abraham Lincoln – 12 February 1809

 Lincoln was born on 12 February 1809.
 He lost his mother at an early age and his father left him.
 Hence, Lincoln had to do a number of manual labor.
 He had a thirst for knowledge and this led him to become a self-learned lawyer.
 He was a person who changed the world with his ideas and actions.
 He didn’t want slavery to spread.
 He played a very important role in ensuring that the Union survived its greatest challenge during the American Civil War.

 South Africa enforced racial division for a very long time.
 Blacks were not given the right to vote.
 When Nelson Mandela was released from prison in 1990, he started negotiations with then-president Frederik William de Klerk.
 Apartheid ended when, in 1994, multi-racial elections were held.
 He had a strong determination that anger over the crimes of the past should never motivate future laws and actions.
 This was his biggest influence on New South Africa.
 Key to this was his 1995 establishment of a Truth and Reconciliation Commission that investigated historic human rights violations and gave vent to grievances.